olleyt/aws-bootcamp-cruddur-2023/journal/week1.md

    * use '&&' for running subsequent commands on different lines.
 I guess it has to do with Docker RUN command syntax.
 Will need to investigate later.
    * use '\' for line break for longer commands
    * watch Andrew's full Gitpod course [here](https://www.youtube.com/watch?v=XcjqapXfrhk) to address GitPod knowledge gaps

-At this point .gitpod.Dockerfile shall look like this (looked up and copied from Jason Paul resources and messages on Discord):
+   * credits: looked up and copied most of the gitpod.Dockerfile from Jason Paul resources and messages on Discord

+At this point .gitpod.Dockerfile shall look like this:
 ```yml
 FROM gitpod/workspace-full:latest